-On average, vegans and vegetarians live longer – they have longer life expectancies than meat-eaters, and grow old with fewer health issues.
-But why is this?
+On average, vegans and vegetarians live longer - they have longer life expectancies than meat-eaters, and grow old with fewer health issues.
+But why do vegans live longer?

 - Healthier gut profiles – reduced abundance of pathogenic gut bacteria and greater abundance of protective species (2)